By Sean E. Andres

 Clara Ann Thompson was a poet and daughter of parents who escaped slavery.
 Along with her sister Priscilla Jane, she rose to significance but fell into obscurity as life happened to her.
 Her voice reached beyond the Ohio River Valley to influence national movements.
-She stood strong in the face of oppression, fighting from the churches of Cincinnati.
+She stood strong in the face of oppression, fighting from the churches and schools of Cincinnati.

 Here in Rossmoyne, John and Clara had Clara Ann on 22 January 1869.
 John and Clara raised their children to be educated and immersed with the arts and surrounded by a community that was haunted by their pasts in slavery and the struggles for freedom.
 By 1880, Clara Jane had died, and Polly Dixon stepped in as a motherly figure for the children, and their slightly older brother Garland stepped in as a fatherly figure for their father, which was typical at the time for widowed men.

 After school, Clara Ann trained to be a teacher.
 But she needed to write.
 With her sister, she began writing and performing her poetry in churches and schools.
 Clara and her siblings Garland, Priscilla, and Aaron all lived together, discussing and practicing art and literature.
 Imagine the three younger siblings bouncing lines off each other in their own salons.

 Using their printing press, Clara Ann self-published her first book Songs from the Wayside in 1908, a book collecting her “meditations on spirituality, black folk wisdom, and nature.”
 Clara dedicated the book to Garland and Priscilla.
 By this time, Priscilla was a star in Black literature, having released two books already.
 Clara’s work forms a bridge between the Civil War and that of the Black empowerment of the Harlem Renaissance, as also seen in Priscilla’s poetry, juxtaposing women’s domesticity and man’s freedom of activity.
 Though Songs from the Wayside isn’t dedicated to her dead brother, the first poem is.